 The hurry was due to the international travel plan we had a month later.
-I ran about in several ways and received our passports a week later only to find out that our travel plans had to be cancelled as my husband’s passport was stuck in another embassy.
+I ran around and received our passports a week later only to find out that our travel plans had to be cancelled as my husband’s passport was stuck in another embassy.
+Ha-ha-ha!

 I went through strain for a couple of days with unacceptable reactions thrown in my direction and went mad.
 Imagine a woman going through a similar situation each and every day of her life.
 Imagine your woman does everything for you and your kids and all you do is suppress her personality and neglect her feelings.
 Imagine what is happening to her.
 Imagine the turmoil she is going through.
 Imagine what her mind is facing.

 Would she be normal enough to give you a straight answer?
 Would she be sane enough to understand any feelings you have?
 Have you asked her how she feels about something or what she wants instead of ruling over her and giving her what you THINK she needs?